rycus86/blog-content/posts/018_Moving_home.md

 }
 ```

-This has set up everything, up to the CloudFront URL I could trigger the execution, you can try this with a simple cURL command.
+This has set up everything, up to the CloudFront URL I could trigger the execution, you can try this with a simple `curl` command.
 To make things easier, you can configure this URL as an output in Terraform, so that after successful runs, it prints its value to the console.

 ```python
 output "blog_redir_base_url" {